DorkOS

 Relay Messaging

-Enable the Relay message bus and send messages between agents, humans, and external platforms
+Enable Relay and send messages between agents, humans, and external platforms

 Relay Messaging

-Relay is the inter-agent message bus built into DorkOS.
+Relay is DorkOS's built-in messaging layer.
 It routes messages between agents, humans, and external platforms like Telegram using a subject-based publish/subscribe model.
-Every message is persisted to disk, indexed in SQLite, and tracked with delivery tracing.
+Every message is persisted to disk, indexed in SQLite, and tracked end-to-end.

-This guide walks through enabling Relay, sending your first message, configuring adapters, and integrating with the Pulse scheduler.
+This guide covers enabling Relay, sending your first message, configuring adapters, and integrating with Tasks.

-Relay provides the communication layer for multi-agent workflows.
-Rather than agents calling each other directly, they publish messages to named subjects and Relay handles routing those messages to the right recipients.
-This decoupling means agents do not need to know about each other -- they only need to agree on subject naming conventions.
+Agents publish messages to named subjects.
+Relay handles routing those messages to the right recipients.
+Agents don't need to know about each other — they only need to agree on subject naming.

-Messages flow through a pipeline that includes subject validation, access control checks, rate limiting, budget enforcement, and per-endpoint circuit breakers.
-Failed deliveries land in a dead letter queue for later inspection.
-The entire delivery path is traced end-to-end so you can see exactly what happened to any message.
+Messages flow through subject validation, access control, rate limiting, budget enforcement, and per-endpoint circuit breakers.
+Failed deliveries land in a dead letter queue.
+The full delivery path is traced so you can see exactly what happened to any message.

-When Relay is enabled, it also takes over the standard DorkOS session messaging path.
-Instead of POST /api/sessions/:id/messages directly calling the Agent SDK, the message is published to relay.agent.{sessionId} and the Claude Code adapter picks it up.
-This means every session message benefits from Relay's tracing, budget enforcement, and reliability features.
+When Relay is enabled, it takes over the standard session messaging path.
+Instead of POST /api/sessions/:id/messages calling the Agent SDK directly, the message is published to relay.agent.{sessionId} and the Claude Code adapter picks it up.
+Every session message benefits from Relay's tracing, budget enforcement, and reliability.

 Enabling Relay